 UNC recommends that all applicants register with the Law School Admission Council (LSAC) for its Credential Assembly Service to translate, process, authenticate, and transmit academic records and transcripts, letters of recommendation, and TOEFL/IELTS English language scores.
 This service is designed to save you time and money if you intend to apply to a number of U.S. graduate law programs.
-If you use this service, you only have to supply your official transcripts and other educational records one time, to LSAC, no matter how many schools you intend to apply to.
+If you use this service, you only have to supply your official transcripts and other educational records one time, to LSAC, no matter how many schools to which you intend to apply.

 The application deadline is April 30.

 Applicants must submit:

 Official transcripts from all colleges, universities and law schools attended.
 If not originally in English, all transcripts must be officially translated into English.

 Two letters of recommendation.

 If English is not your native language, an official TOEFL or IELTS test score.

 A personal statement describing your background, qualifications, and interest in obtaining an LL.M. degree.
 In addition, a resume or CV and writing sample composed in English may be submitted.